mikzuit/fair-job-offer/README.md

 3. Requirements / skills (browse in google for similar offers) (if they are not clear, is a sign of unprofessionalism)
 4. Salary range / Benefits (They asking you for you range is a sign of they would look for a position for you, not an actual position, job poll)
 5. Company info (always ask for registered company name ie. Not Microsoft but MICROSOFT CORPORATION LTD on the UK).
 Search for this info, for legal info with name or registed ID. (if they don't have this, is a bad sign)
-6. Type of contract (B2B, C2C, are they emplyers?, are they only headhunting).
+6. Type of contract (B2B, C2C, are they employers?, are they only headhunting?).
 Ask them to explain.
-(If they don't have this info is a bas sign)
+(If they don't have this info is a bad sign)

 b.
 Use my [First contact email](helpers/email-first-contact.txt) in order to save time.